EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ### The Rust Book in multiple languages

 Rust has its own bible, called ["The Rust book", available in multiple languages](https://doc.rust-lang.org/book/appendix-06-translation.html), [Spanish included](https://github.com/RustLangES/rust-book-es).
-The book is surprisingly explained and very Foolproof, it is a bit long, although it is understandable given the large amount of concepts to be exposed.
+The book is surprisingly well explained and very Foolproof, although it is a bit long, but it is understandable given the large amount of concepts to be exposed.

 ### Youtube channels to learn Rust